square-nine/SMC_extracted_assets/README.md

 ### corruption
 Most of the content in the non-image files are garbled, where some of it looks valid and some is complete gibberish.
 Don't know how to solve this, but let me know if you do!
 My (square_nine) contacts are in my profile!

+## TODO
+just for me...
+* look at how many characters decided well Vs how many that didn't decode, see if there is a pattern or not. if there is, reformat decryptor to account for blocks OR try and do a decode round 2